Menu

 There is no national park camping at Undara Volcanic National Park so your only option is the Undara Discovery Resort.
 It’s located within the national park and perfect if you want to do a tour as they’re run from there.

-For a tourist park, it’s quite nice, especially in the tent-based section.
-We had a lovely campsite and were lucky enough not to have neighbours either sides.
+For a tourist park, we had a lovely campsite and were lucky enough not to have neighbours either sides.

-There’s a very small pool, and also a bar and restaurant, which feature seating in refurbished train carriages.
+There’s a very small pool, and a bar and restaurant, which feature seating in the refurbished train carriages.
 Very cool.

 From Undara Volcanic National Park it’s only about 100km to Talaroo Hot Springs along the Savannah Way.
 We left Undara around lunch time and took our time, getting to Talaroo in the early afternoon.